 The possible felony penalty increases to ten or 15 years where serious bodily injuries resulted and the victim was a police officer, elderly or disabled victim, or child younger than 14.

 Assault with a deadly weapon also carries a possible 10-year felony sentence, which increases to 15 years if a vulnerable victim or serious bodily injury resulted.
+When the offense involves actually discharging a firearm, the sentence can be up to 20 years.
+Various other possible sentences might apply depending on the weapon used and other factors related to the crime.

 Assault with intent to rape can be punished by up to 20 years in prison or life in certain circumstances.